-The following recommendations for the maintenance, restoration, and rehabilitation of oak woodlands are taken directly from Regenerating Rangeland Oaks in California, University of California Agriculture & Natural Resources Publication 21601 (McCreary, 2001).
-How to Grow California Oaks (http://danr.ucop.edu/ihrmp/oak04.htm) and How to Collect, Store, and Plant Acorns (http://www.californiaoaks.org/ExtAssets/HowTo Acorns'07.pdf) have additional information.
+The following recommendations for the maintenance, restoration, and rehabilitation of oak woodlands are taken directly from Regenerating Rangeland Oaks in California, University of California Agriculture & Natural Resources Publication 21601 (McCreary, 2009).
+The documents How to Grow California Oaks and How to Collect, Store, and Plant Acorns have additional information.
 Qualified professionals and interested persons are encouraged to consult these resources and other current sources of information.